electric-eloquence/fepper-wordpress/backend/wordpress/wp-content/themes/fepper/README.txt

 This theme is ideal for incorporating Pattern Lab into your WordPress development flow.
-There is probably no other theme which provides any reasonably working interface between the two very different environments.
+There is probably no other theme which provides any reasonably working interface between these two very different platforms.

 == Installation ==